Case study / HeliosX / AI product architecture

 - 03

-Run deterministic lint and visual audit before any critic judgement.
+Run automated lint and visual audit before any design review.

 - 04

-Fan out to specialist critics and iterate until a terminal state is reached.
+Fan out to specialist review and iterate until a clear outcome is reached.

 Why this is product design

 The interface was not just the prototype page.
-It was the workflow around the page: what the agent sees, how it reports uncertainty, where deterministic checks run, when a human is required, and how the next iteration inherits the last decision.
+It was the workflow around the page: what the system sees, how it reports uncertainty, where automated checks run, when a human is required, and how the next iteration inherits the last decision.

 System 04